A 7-week telecourse applying meditation and mindfulness practices to embrace, heal and integrate the subconscious self

 TO REGISTER: or contact Jerry Rosser at email@example.com

 CONTINUING EDUCATION: 14 Continuing Education Hours available for the following licenses: American Psychological Association: Spiritual Competency Resource Center (SCRC) is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Spiritual Competency Resource Center maintains responsibility for its programs and their content.
-California Board of Behavioral Sciences accepts CE credits for license renewal by LCSWs, MFTs, LPCCs, and LEPs for programs from CE approved sponsors of the American Psychological Association.
+California Board of Behavioral Sciences accepts CE credits for license renewal by LCSWs, MFTs, LPCCs, and LEPs for programs from CE-approved sponsors of the American Psychological Association.
 LCSWs and MFTs from states other than California need to check with their state licensing board for approval.
 SCRC is approved by the California Board of Registered Nursing (BRN Provider CEP16887) for licensed nurses in California.
 For questions about these CE accreditations, visit www.spiritualcompetency.

 SCHOLARSHIPS: a limited number of scholarships are available thanks to a previous course participant.

-REFUNDS AND CANCELLATIONS: There is a $30.00 processing fee per course for refunds requested in writing 7 days prior to the beginning of the course.
+REFUNDS AND CANCELLATIONS: There is a $30.00 processing fee per course for refunds requested in writing 7 days before the beginning of the course.
 There is no refund for cancellations received later; however, a credit will be issued toward a future course or seminar.
-If a course must be cancelled due to an unforeseen event, such as a natural disaster or instructor illness the course will be rescheduled, participants will be credited to take the rescheduled course or another course offered by Psychology of Joy® or receive a full refund.
+If a course must be canceled due to an unforeseen event, such as a natural disaster or instructor illness the course will be rescheduled, participants will be credited to take the rescheduled course or another course offered by Psychology of Joy® or receive a full refund.

-COURSE SYLLABUS: 7 Sessions, meeting once a week with didactic and experiential learning including articles, diagrams, PowerPoint presentations and guided meditations (full syllabus available upon registration)
+COURSE SYLLABUS: 7 Sessions, meeting once a week with didactic and experiential learning including articles, diagrams, PowerPoint presentations, and guided meditations (full syllabus available upon registration)

 SELECTED REFERENCES ON MEDITATION AND THE INTEGRATION OF THE SUBCONSCIOUS: